SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-1-fixed-the-error-when-value-for-latitude-or-longitude-is-zero.md

 build_artifact:
   - value: tc-wYIY0MBDO
     label: dtm
-ticket: CTM-688
+ticket: CTM-897
-version: 1019.0.0
+version: 1019.1.0
 ---
-Users can view the map for the location property when adding multiple asset instances.
+Fixed the error seen when the latitude or longitude value of the location property is set to 0.